ParallelMaths/parallel/pages/8-09-easter-challenges.md

 {.col-5}

 ---

+One approach is trial and error, as there are only a few combinations.
+For example, if it is (+ 45) then it is hard to see how we obtain a result of 100.
+So, we can then explore (- 45).
+Following this approach quickly leads you to the correct answer, but there is also a more rigorous and mathematical approach.

 The sum is made up of 123 and ± 45, ± 67and ± 89.
 Suppose that the total of the positive terms in the calculation is `x` and the total of the negative terms is `y`.
 So `x > 0` and `y < 0`.
 We need to have that: